 A contingent liability is a possible obligation that arises from past events whose existence will be confirmed by the occurrence or non-occurrence of one or more uncertain future events not wholly within the control of the Company or a present obligation that is not recognized because it is not probable that an outflow of resources will be required to settle the obligation.
 A contingent liability also arises in extremely rare cases where there is a liability that cannot be recognized because it cannot be measured reliably.
 The Company does not recognize a contingent liability but discloses its existence in the financial statements.
 A contingent assets is not recognised unless it becomes virtually certain that an inflow of economic benefits will arise.
-When an inflow of economic benefits is probable, contingent assets are reviewed at each balance sheet date.
+When an inflow of economic benefits is probable, contingent assets are disclosed in the financial statements.
+Contingent liabilities and contingent assets are reviewed at each balance sheet date.